Meet the Sheep

 Lambing time is an exciting and nervous time for us at Lucy Land.
 Sarge the dog and myself sleep with the expecting mothers just to be on hand in case anything goes wrong.
 It is always a relief when it is over and we can enjoy the little lambs skipping in the paddock.

-Each one of lambs are precious and they all get the royal treatment.
-It is hard to drag yourself away from them when they are this cute and this little though!
+Each one of our lambs are precious and they all get the royal treatment.
+They are massive time wasters and very naughty, getting into everything they shouldn't, especially when told not to!
+But it is hard to drag yourself away from them when they are this cute and this little though!